linuxem/katacoda-scenarios/docker/intro.md

-In this scenario,
+In this session you will learn how to build and run your own Docker.

-You will learn how to work and build your own Docker.
+Hi all,

-Hi all this course it for learning basics command in docker envierment
+This course is about learning basic commands in a docker environment.

-I sujest you to dig more and learn about it.
+I suggest you dig more and learn about it.

 Enjoy